 Painful legs moving toes syndrome

 Painful legs moving toes syndrome (PLMT) happens when your toes move involuntarily accompanied by noticeable leg pain.
-This condition may result from nerve and spinal cord damage or injury.
+This

 Central nervous system conditions